lanl/dsi/docs/plugins.rst

 A Plugin reader function deals with existing data files or input streams.
 A Plugin writer deals with generating new data.
 Plugins are modular to support user contribution.

-Plugin contributors are encouraged to offer custom Plugin abstract classes and Plugin implementations.
+DSI contributors are encouraged to offer custom Plugin abstract classes and Plugin implementations.
-A contributed Plugin abstract class may extend another plugin to inherit the properties of the parent.
+A contributed Plugin abstract class may either extend another plugin to inherit the properties of the parent, or be of a completely new structure.
 In order to be compatible with DSI core, Plugins should produce data in Python built-in data structures or data structures sourced from the Python ``collections`` library.

 Note that any contributed plugins or extension should include unit tests in  ``plugins/tests`` to demonstrate the new Plugin capability.